 The Industrial-Organizational Faculty at George Mason University expects doctoral students to be committed to the program on a full-time basis.
 A full-time academic load consists of 10 hours per semester the 1st year and 6 hours per semester in subsequent years.
 It should be noted that to be considered "Full-Time" by the University for the purposes of enrollment certification, financial aid, loan deferment and ancillary University services, students must be registered for 9 credit hours if they do not have a 20-hour assistantship.
 Masters students may elect to take more credit hours reflecting the lack of requirement to be engaged in research.
 This schedule leaves the summer available for doctoral students to continue and expand their research activities and for master's students to accumulate additional credit hours through coursework or practicum experiences.

-Please see these Graduate Student Support Guidelines (available from this site: http://provost.gmu.edu/graduate-student-appointments/) for detailed information about part-time and full-time status designations, including when you are enrolled in 998 or 999.
+Please see the Full-Time/Half-Time Graduate Student status policy for detailed information about part-time and full-time status designations, including when you are enrolled in 998 or 999.